Benefits of Partnership

 Provides up to $7,000 to enable Australian small to medium sized enterprises (SMEs) to meet with new international researchers OR Australian researchers to connect with international SMEs.

-Provides up to $50,000 to support international SME-Researcher partnerships grow beyond an initial level of engagement such as might be developed during a Priming Grant funded process.
+Provides between $25,000 and $50,000 to support international SME-Researcher partnerships grow beyond an initial level of engagement such as might be developed during a Priming Grant funded process.

 Fostering close partnerships between university-based researchers and other research end-users to provide innovative Higher Degree by Research (HDR) and postdoctoral training for the end-user focused research industries vital to Australia's future.

 The ARC will provide funding for 10 HDR scholarships, 3 post-doctoral fellowships and project costs with the combined ARC budget up to $1M pa for 4-5 years.

 Provide funding to universities with partners to engage in cutting edge research on new technologies and economic, commercial and social transformation and support the development of research in the Industrial Transformation Priorities.

 The ARC will provide funding from $500k-$1M pa for 3-5 years.
 Partner Organisation(s) with greater than 100 employees are required make a cash contribution at least 75% of the total funding requested from the ARC.

 Provides funding and support to create new opportunities for researchers and policy makers to work together in defining research questions, undertaking research, interpreting findings and implementing policy and practice.

 The NHMRC will provide a maximum $1.5 million for up to five years.